daxa-ai/pebblo/docs/gh_pages/docs/pebblo_ui.md

 # Pebblo UI

-Pebblo UI provides an in-depth visibility into the document ingested into Gen-AI RAG applications during every load.
+Pebblo UI provides an in-depth visibility into the Gen-AI RAG applications for documents ingested into  during every load and for retrievals being done using it.

 Pebblo server now listens to `localhost:8000` to accept Gen-AI application data snippets for inspection and reporting.
 Pebblo UI interface would be available on `http://localhost:8000/pebblo`